STYLE

 DAY 2

 We’ll fly north from Fairbanks to either Coldfoot or Arctic Village, then board a smaller bush plane and skim low over the Brooks Range into our mountain camp.
-The flight alone is unforgettable: the world opening beneath the wings—broad rivers shining like silver threads, caribou trails etched across the tundra, peaks rising stark against the sky.
+The flight alone is unforgettable: the world opening beneath the wings — broad rivers shining like silver threads, caribou trails etched across the tundra, peaks rising stark against the sky.

 DAY 3 - 6

-We’ll spend the next four days wandering high alpine meadows, climbing small peaks, spotting moose & bear (from a safe distance), watching the persistent alpenglow of the far-north dance across the snowy Alaska Range, laughing around camp, eating delicious well-earned meals, and connecting in the deep way wilderness makes possible.
+We’ll spend the next four days wandering high alpine meadows, climbing small peaks, spotting moose & bear (from a safe distance), watching the persistent alpenglow of the far-north dance across the snowy Brooks Range, laughing around camp, eating delicious well-earned meals, and connecting in the deep way wilderness makes possible.
 There are no trails in Alaska and very few people set foot out here — so be prepared for a real adventure.

 DAY 7